To Live Through It

 The earth is full of the goodness of the Lord.
 Psalm 33:5b

-Upcoming Surgery and The Perseverance Thing
+Upcoming Surgery and Perseverance

 shady-forestAfter a year, it’s time to remove Justin’s central chest line.
 Switching to IV’s in the hand when in clinic.
 Ouch, I know.
 Somehow we think it still beats repeated stabbings and large bandage adhesive removal on a sensitive skin chest area.